NaturailyShopify/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 [![Company presentation](/assets/images/company-presentation.png)](https://docsend.com/view/q8rascf)

-## 4. Technological Stack
+## 4. Technological stack

 Good software houses offer a wide variety of quality technologies to choose from.
 They don’t force their clients to use one and only technology.
 Instead, they try to **tailor the tools specifically to your needs**.

 Make sure to choose well established and widely supported tools.
 Some companies may want to develop new products using old technologies in order to cut some corners in production costs.
 The issue here is that these technologies may soon become obsolete, leading to multiple problems with future-proofing and further scalability of the product.

-## 5. Comprehensive Services
+## 5. Comprehensive services

 An ideal scenario would be a software house with all the necessary talents on board.
 This way you don’t have to worry about hiring, for example, additional UI/UX teams separately.
 Instead, their designers can cooperate with developers and participate at every stage of the development process.
 This arrangement may not be possible if they were coming from separate teams.

-At the same time, it’s worth noting that you shouldn’t expect one company to take care of everything – this is actually a bad sign if a single company dismissively agrees to all your demands.
+At the same time, it’s worth noting that y**ou shouldn’t expect one company to take care of everything** – this is actually a bad sign if a single company dismissively agrees to all your demands.
 They’ll take care of the design, marketing, graphics etc. Companies should know their limitations, otherwise, it may lead to a bad outcome.

 ## 6. Communication

 One of the major problems clients of offshore software houses quote is bad communication.
-This may result from a number of factors – from significant time zone differences to lack of internal organization.
-But “bad communication” does not have to stem solely from speaking different languages.
+This may result from a number of factors – from significant time zone differences to lack of internal organization. **But “bad communication” does not have to stem solely from speaking different languages.**

 Most good software houses hire people who speak English fluently.
 You can actually experience problems when working with people fluently speaking the same language as you.
 It’s more about the communication habits, as they may reflect the company’s general approach to software development.
 For example, you can consider it a warning when responding to your email takes the (potential) partner more than two days.
 Communication bottlenecks can have a serious impact on the course of the project.